BCButcher/teamcapb/bugs&notes.md

 Mar 10
 Restart button after losing or winning not working - fixed by changing link on button from /onClick="reload"/ to /onClick="window.location.reload();/

+Mar 10
+landing page screen length is too long on mobile extra blank space - Fixed by adding class d-none to #contain-all wrapper, and $("#containAll").removeClass("d-none"); after start game is clicked